×

 The Predator teaches us what pyramids are really for

-In 2004, a group of scientists led by industrial tycoon Charles Bishop Weyland discovers an underground pyramid some 2000 feet beneath the ice in Norway.
+In 2004, a group of scientists led by industrial tycoon Charles Bishop Weyland (Lance Henriksen) discovers an underground pyramid some 2000 feet beneath the ice in Antarctica.
 He leads the team on an exploratory mission just as a trio of Predators arrive at the entrance to the pyramid.
-Through their exploration, they learn that the Predator species created the Xenomorphs for the ultimate hunt every 100 years.
+Through their exploration, they learn that the Predator species rely on the Xenomorphs' ultimate hunt every 100 years to create their prey.
 Allowing Weyland's team to find it was their clever way of providing hosts for the creatures to spawn in.

 The movie, though not well received, provides perhaps the biggest glimpse into the culture and the purpose of the Predators, revealing that early humans worshiped them as gods and willingly allowed the Xenomorphs to spread across the galaxy.
 It's also heavily implied that the hunt every 100 years is a rite of passage for elite hunters of the species.